-Dyson Corrale vs GHD Platinum+: which straighteners are worth spending your money on?
+Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

-(Image credit: Future/Jess Beech)
+(Image credit: Dyson/ghd/Future)

-Today's top deals
+Today's top Dyson Corrale and ghd Platinum+ deals

 Head-to-head